brucekey3/project/README.md

 * The status of the response is examined.
 If the status is a 3XX code then it is flagged as a redirect.
 If it is a 500 code then this is also flagged.

 * When a redirect is received, this is flagged to the user with the status code and the URLs that are being directed from and to.
+Severity is increased if the redirect changes domain.
+The number of redirects is also kept track of since a high number can be suspicious.

 ### Static Analysis
-Looks for:
+In scripts it looks for:
 *  "chrome.webstore.install" which indicates an extension will be installed.
 * "document.location" functions which indicates a possible redirection
 * Presence of "exec" and "unescape" (Although this is not currently shown in the results yet #ToDo)

+In the document (on every time it is refreshed):
+* Finds all inputs on the page and checks for any of type "password" and if any are found a warning is issued that the page may ask for password input.
+* Also checks description of input nodes for "pass" to find password inputs.

+### Dynamic Analysis
+* "Chrome.webstore.install" is hooked and when called a warning will be displayed that the page is trying to install an extension and relevant information is displayed such as where the install originated from and what the URL is of the install.

+* When a download starts a warning is displayed and and known details are displayed with it.
+The URL which initiated the download is displayed and any suspicious details are shown (which are automatically detected by the Chrome browser).

+* The "security state" of the page is monitored and displayed to the user and is updated on any change.
+This includes information on whether the page is loaded over a secure conenction, whether there is mixed content and any explanations about why the site may not be secure.